parallelworks/weather-cluster-demo/install/README.md

 yet to be tested fully.** This script will install some critical system level tools, Spack, and then compile WRF and all dependencies from scratch taking about 80 minutes end-to-end.
+With WRF 4.5.x and OneAPI compilers, the build requirements have a very short peak RAM usage of a little bit more than 48GB but most of the build runs with less than 16GB of RAM and only 1-2 CPU.
+Experimentation with the `-j 30` option may reduce this peak RAM usage.

 The [AWS NWP tutorial](https://weather.hpcworkshops.com/03-wrf/01-spack-install-wrf.html) provides pre-compiled binaries only for AWS-Linux from their